-The Turkish site occupies a surface area of approximately 14,000 sq. m.
+The Turkish site in Esenyurt occupies a surface area of approximately 14,000 sq. m.
 It produces 40 million packages per year, of which 20% is dedicated to third party production.
 It produces oral solid and liquid formulations and products for topical use.
-A new plant with higher production capacity which will substitute the existing plant is currently under construction.
+The new production plant in Cerkezkoy has been completed and was declared GMP compliant by the Turkish authorities in March 2016.
+It will produce a number of different products for a total of 80 million packs per year and will substitute the current production site in Esenyurt.
 The Spanish plant is situated near Zaragoza covering a surface area of 8,800 sq. m..
 The plant produces around 12 million packs a year and is specialized in the production and packaging of solid and liquid oral and topical formulations.
 In particular the plant manufactures a line of gastroenterological products.
 The Tunisian plant is situated near Tunis.
 It covers an area of around 7,500 sq. m. and produces liquid, semi-solid and oral solid forms for the local market and for some of the countries in the Arabian peninsula.
 A new unit for the production of solid oral forms is being completed.
 The plant produces around 17 million packs a year.

-The plant in the Czech Republic

-produces creams, gels and ointments for a total of 2.5 million packages per year, some of which for third parties.
+The plant in the Czech Republic produces creams, gels and ointments for a total of 2.5 million packages per year, some of which for third parties.